 output for that purpose.

-Also it stores file’s size.
+Also it stores file’s size and its inode number.
 Obviously if size differs, then file’s content too and there is no need to read and hash it.

 But still it could be relatively expensive.
 So there are additional